-We liaise on a regular basis with our Area INCO Co-ordinator (Inclusive Officer) and we have good links with other outside agencies such as: Portage, health visitor/nursery nurse and educational psychologist.
+We liaise on a regular basis with our Area Inclusive Officer and we have good links with other outside agencies such as: Portage, health visitor/nursery nurse and educational psychologist.
 We will also make contact with any other agencies as and when necessary.

-We work alongside parents to provide the best care and education for your child and we will liaise closely with the feeder school when your child is due to move on.
+We work alongside families to provide the best care and education for your child and we will liaise closely with the feeder school when your child is due to move on.

 The pre-school’s special needs co-ordinators (SENCO) are Wendy Clarke and Sharyn Curtis who are continually updated with any relevant training as and when necessary.